paldhous/ucb/2019/dataviz/md/class10.md

 File an update on progress with your final project.
 Pay particular attention to identifying problems/obstacles.

 You can file the update as a markdown file in GitHub.
-Either way, make sure that your GitHub repo is up to date with data, charts etc, so that I can sync with my version of your project and review your progress.
+Make sure that your GitHub repo is up to date with data, charts etc, so that I can sync with my version of your project and review your progress.
 The update should be sufficiently detailed that I can look at your repo and understand what you are doing.

 If you are having trouble with GitHub, get in contact for a refresher.